tarantool/ansible-cartridge/examples/getting-started-app/README.md

 [vagrant@vm1 ~]$ exit
 ```

-You can check that application files were placed in `/usr/share/tarantool/getting-started-app/`.
+You can check that application files were placed in `/usr/share/tarantool/getting-started-app/` dir on virtual machines.

 The same for `vm2`.

-Note, that if you used opensource Tarantool, your package has Tarantool dependency.
+Note, that if your app uses opensource Tarantool, your package has Tarantool dependency.
 Tarantool Cartridge role would enable Tarantool package repo to let Tarantool to be automatically installed with your application.
 If you want to install Tarantool by yourself (e.g. from package), you can set `cartridge_enable_tarantool_repo` variable to `false`.

-### Instances
+### Start instances

 Next, configure and start instances.

 Add `cartridge_instances`, `cartridge_cluster_cookie` and `cartridge_defaults` sections:

+(You always can go [here](#full-inventory) to understand where to put new sections)

 ```yaml
 ---